dieterich-lab/Baltica/docs/workflows.md

 <!-- TODO detail on this usecase -->

 !!! note
-    Junctionseq and Leafcutter support more complex designs but these are not currently implemented in Baltica
+    Junctionseq and Leafcutter support more complex designs, but these are not currently implemented in Baltica.

 ## Quality control workflow